What is Glaucoma?

 At South Bay Retina, we monitor for functional changes in the nerve before structural changes occur.
 Even if you have normal pressures, you may have early-stage glaucoma.

 What are the Symptoms?

 Glaucoma does not typically cause many symptoms in its earliest stages, and many patients wait until they are experiencing significant problems with their vision until they seek help.
-Unfortunately, there is no cure for glaucoma, but when it is detected in its earliest stages, treatment can be effective in preserving the patient’s eyesight for a much longer period of time.
+Unfortunately, there is no cure for glaucoma.
+However, when optic nerve diseases, such as glaucoma, are detected in its earliest stages, treatment can be effective in preserving the patient’s eyesight for a much longer period of time.
 If you are noticing a decrease in night vision and blind spots, it is important to schedule an appointment to check your optic nerve.

 What are the Risk Factors?